 - 1. No development shall occur within a DPA except for the following: - (a) Works and activities that comply with the laws, regulations and best management practices of the Federal Fisheries Act (Canada); and, - (b) Works and activities that comply with the laws, regulations and best management practices of the Provincial Water Act, for example bank repairs, stormwater outfalls, road crossings, footbridges and pipeline crossings. - 2.
-The width of the Riparian Leave Strip will be determined in one of the following ways: - (a) As specified on Map 3 of the Official Community Plan (Development Permit and Heritage Conservation Areas) and in Zoning Bylaw No. 4500, measured horizontally from and at right angles to the Top of Bank of the watercourse except where the watercourse is located in a ravine; in which case the Riparian Leave Strip extends beyond the Top of Bank for the distance specified on Map 3 and includes the area between the Top of Bank and the natural boundary; or - (b) As recommended by a Qualified Environmental Professional (QEP) acting in accordance with Section 4 (2) of the Riparian Areas Regulation of the Fish Protection Act and through Development Approval Information listed under Section 7.6 - 3.
-Where a Riparian Leave Strip is determined in accordance with 2 (b) above, its boundary will also be established with consideration of the following: - (a) City Staff and the applicant have held a pre-application meeting and have reviewed and revised the development proposal as much as reasonably possible to avoid encroaching into the riparian leave strip on the property. - (b) There is no reduction in the quality of the fish and wildlife habitat provided by the Riparian Leave Strip. - (c) Terrain stability is not compromised. - (d) The principle of 'No Net Loss' will be followed. - (e) Any new areas added to the Riparian Leave Strip to replace those removed are contiguous with the original Riparian Leave Strip and located as close to the watercourse as possible. - (f) A QEP will be retained to ensure measures recommended through a RAR detailed assessment and any additional Development Approval Information requirements are implemented as recommended. - 4.
+The width of the Riparian Leave Strip will be determined in one of the following ways: - (a) As specified on Map 3 of the Official Community Plan (Development Permit and Heritage Conservation Areas) and in Zoning Bylaw No. 4500, measured horizontally from and at right angles to the Top of Bank of the watercourse except where the watercourse is located in a ravine; in which case the Riparian Leave Strip extends beyond the Top of Bank for the distance specified on Map 3 and includes the area between the Top of Bank and the natural boundary; or - (b) As recommended by Qualified Environmental Professional (QEP) acting in accordance with Section 4 (2) of the Riparian Areas Regulation of the Fish Protection Act and Development Approval Information listed under Section 7.6 - 3.
+Where a SPEA is determined in accordance with 2 (b) above, its boundary will also be established with consideration of the following: - (a) City Staff and the applicant have held a pre-application meeting and have revised development restrictions as much as reasonably possible to avoid encroaching into the riparian leave strip on the property. - (b) There is no reduction in the quality of the fish and wildlife habitat provided by the SPEA. - (c) Terrain stability is not compromised. - (d) The principle of 'No Net Loss' is followed and any variance will minimize any loss that will occur to watercourse habitat productivity and biodiversity. - (e) Any new areas added to the SPEA to replace those removed are contiguous with the original SPEA and located as close to the watercourse as possible. - (f) A QEP will be retained to ensure measures recommended through a RAR detailed assessment and/or any additional Development Approval Information requirements are implemented as recommended. - 4.
 An applicant for a development permit within DPA 1 will be required to provide development approval information on the anticipated impact of all proposed development activity in relation to the natural environment for the lands within DPA 1.
 Therefore, DPA 1 is designated a Development Approval Information Area.
 See section 7.6 of the OCP for further information. - 5.
-Fencing and signage will be installed to prevent encroachment into the Riparian Leave Strip during and after construction. - 6.
+Fencing and signage will be installed to prevent encroachment into the SPEA during and after construction. - 6.
 The removal of culverts for watercourse day lighting projects is supported by the City and should be considered, as approved by a qualified Engineer.